 The KACCD is located on the first floor of Sweeney Hall (SH) via Room 115.
 The entrance is located next to the 7th Street, South parking garage.

 The KACCD is a non-profit center, funded through donations.
 Your tax-deductible donation will be put to work in our clinic.

 You can use the KACCD Donations Page for direct gifts.
-You can also deliver a check or cash to KACCD made out to Tower Foundation of San Jose State University.
-Whether made on line or with a check, please indicate that your donation is for the Kay Armstead Center for Communicative Disorders.
+You can also deliver a check or cash to KACCD made out to Tower Foundation of San José State University.
+Whether made online or via check, please indicate that your donation is for the Kay Armstead Center for Communicative Disorders.